BENNS: A Surrogate Model for Hybrid Online-Offline Evolution of SFC Embedding: Discussion

-The mean acceptance ratios showed a downward trend in some experiments (e.g., Traffic Scale (Hybrid) and Bandwidth (Hybrid)).
+The mean acceptance ratios showed a downward trend in some experiments (e.g., Traffic Scale--BEGA Hybrid and Bandwidth--BEGA Hybrid).
 This is expected because this is a Pareto optimisation problem that tries to meet two opposing objectives.
-However, the maximum acceptance ratio in hybrid experiments kept steadily rising, while the maximum average traffic latency, as shown in Fig.\ \ref{fig:traffic_latency}, remained fairly steady after a steep decline in the second generation.
-It remained steady because the GA, with the aid of BeNNS, was able to find SFC embeddings with a high acceptance ratio that did not cause performance bottlenecks.
-The online experiments had a lower average traffic latency than the hybrid ones.
+However, the maximum acceptance ratio in BEGA Hybrid kept steadily rising, while the maximum average traffic latency, as shown in Fig.~\ref{fig:traffic_latency}, remained fairly steady after a steep decline in the second generation.
+It remained steady because the GA, with the aid of BENNS, was able to find SFC embeddings with a high acceptance ratio that did not cause performance bottlenecks.
+BEGA Online had a lower average traffic latency than the hybrid ones.
 This is expected because the hybrid experiments had a higher acceptance ratio, which means more SFCs were being embedded.

-The mean and minimum acceptance ratios and average traffic latencies showed a sharp rise during hybrid evolution for all experiments when transitioning from offline to online evolution.
-This is because only individuals that met the threshold from offline evolution, only 1 for all experiments, were selected for online evolution, making the minimum and mean rise to that of the maximum value.
+The curves showed a sharp change during hybrid evolution for all experiments when transitioning from offline to online evolution.
+This is because only individuals that met the threshold from offline evolution, only 1 for all experiments, were selected for online evolution, making the curve move sharply.

-The smaller number of individuals in a population in the online experiments meant that the evolution got stuck in local optima in some experiments (SFCRs and Traffic Pattern), as can be seen from Fig.\ \ref{fig:ar_plot}.
-In contrast, BeNNS allowed hybrid experiments to evolve with 2000 individuals, allowing them to explore the search space more and eventually converge on an optimal solution.
+The smaller number of individuals in a population in BEGA Online meant that the evolution got stuck in local optima in some experiments (Bandwidth and Traffic Pattern), as can be seen from Fig.~\ref{fig:ar_plot}.
+In contrast, BENNS allowed hybrid experiments to evolve with 2000 individuals in BEGA Hybrid and 100 individuals in GENESIS Hybrid, allowing them to explore the search space more and eventually converge on an optimal solution.

+The simple and light approximator and the benchmarking, which enable BENNS to approximate traffic latency across diverse environments faster, enabled GENESIS Hybrid to optimise the OSE problem in a dynamic environment effectively, converging on an average of 8.22 minutes following changes in the network environment.
+BENNS's performance in a dynamic network environment gives it a reasonable chance of being effective in real-life computer networks.